(A) What is the new hire reporting program?

 (c) Correct mailing address of the employer.

-(2) If the assistance group does not have a telephone or cannot be immediately reached, the JFS 04219 "Request for Contact Important Notice" (rev. 4/2010) or the CRIS-E equivalent shall be sent within three working days.
+(2) When the assistance group does not have a telephone or cannot be immediately reached, the JFS 04219 "Request for Contact Important Notice" (rev. 4/2010) or the statewide automated eligibility system equivalent shall be sent within three working days.

 (3) All information reported by the client shall be immediately followed up with a request for hard copy verification (e.g. pay stubs, employment verification form).
 If the assistance group is having trouble obtaining the verification, the best available documentation may be acceptable (e.g. third party statement, call to the employer, or client statement).